Fireballs and wands, black cats and broomsticks – I wish magic really was like that, sanitised and safe and suitable for small children.

 The sight of that thing blotted out all thought.
 I felt a tugging inside, on my soul.

 Then it passed, rising again.
 The gap between the doors showed only swirling, disturbed fog.
-Vast shadows shifted turned on the ground outside.
+Vast shadows turned on the ground outside.
 Thick stone walls dulled the unspeakable noise, unpleasant but at least bearable now, whale-song ebbing and flowing as the planet-sphere-things moved around the bulwark of the castle.

 “Ha, missed!”
 Raine barked.
 I breathed out for the first time in what felt like minutes.